collective/collective.cover/docs/developer.rst

 these saved layouts will still contain a 16-column width and this can mock up your design in small ways.
 In that case,
 make sure you clear the default cover layouts and/or save your own layout with the correct number of columns.

+Custom Cover Views
+^^^^^^^^^^^^^^^^^^

+In case you want to create custom cover views, you can find the existing ones under browser/cover.py.
+Note that from version 1.0a12 collective.cover uses plone.app.blocks 2.0.0, which means that a cover view (or any view that includes tiles), must implement plone.app.blocks.interfaces.IBlocksTransformEnabled (using five.grok.implements(), zope.interface.implements() or @zope.interface.implementer()) within it's view class.
+Without this the resulting HTML would only contain tile placeholders, not the tiles themselves.